-In our simulations we assume that all individuals working in sectors subject to the shutdown benefit from the discretionary policy measures described above.
+In our simulations we assume that all individuals working in sectors subject to the shutdown benefits from the discretionary policy measures described above.

-Table 4 reports the simulated costs and the number of entitled individuals for each measure, considering only one month of application of the different schemes.
+Table 4 reports the simulated costs and the number of entitled individuals for each measure.

-The Wage Supplementation Scheme would cost around 5.6 billion euros (plus 2.8 billion euros of credit contributions) with 7 million workers benefitting from it.
+The Wage Supplementation Scheme would cost around 5.6 billion euros (plus 2.8 billion euros of credit contributions) with 7 millions of workers benefitting from it.
 The lump sum for the self-employed would cost 1.4 billion euros involving 2.4 million individuals.
-Five million workers would benefit from the lump sum of $100 \in$ with a total cost of 0.5 billion euros.
+5 million workers would benefit from the lump sum of $100 \in$ with a total cost of 0.5 billion euros.

-The simulated costs are somehow different from those estimated by the government and ratified by the Parliamentary Fiscal Council (UPB, 2020), reported in Table 3.
-This has to do with how we define the individuals entitled, which we related to the take-up of benefits.
-The government assumes an average take-up rate of around 80% uniform across economic sectors, while the Fiscal Council assume differentiated take-up rates across sectors with an overall average of around 60%.
-In our simulation we assume that 100% of individuals working in the sectors affected by the shutdown down are entitled to the Wage Supplementation Schemes and the Lump sum transfer ($600 \in$) and they do take-up these benefits.
-We assume that 50% of those employed in sectors not subject to the lockdown are still working on company premises (Fondazione Studi Consulenti del Lavoro, 2020) and they receive the lump sum transfer ($100 \in$).
+The simulated costs are somehow different from those estimated by the government and validated by the Parliamentary Fiscal Council (UPB, 2020) and reported in Table 3.
+The main reason deal with the assumptions to define the entitled individuals and related to take-up of the benefits.
+The government assumes an average take-up rate of around 80% uniform across economic sectors while the Fiscal Council assume differentiated take-up rates across sectors with an overall average of around 60%.
+In our simulation we assume that 100% of individuals working in the sectors affected by the shut-down are entitled to the Wage Supplementation Schemes and the Lump sum transfer (600) and the do take-up these benefits.
+We assume that 50% of those employed in sectors not subject to the lockdown are still working at the firm premises (Fondazione Studi Consulenti del Lavoro, 2020) and they receive the lump sum transfer (100).

-Depending on how reliable our identification of the sectors subject to the shutdown is, our scenario can be considered as an upper-bound scenario in terms of the individuals entitled to receive the benefits and the overall cost of the measures.
-We assume that all individuals working in the sectors subject to the shutdown are negatively affected (i.e. they lose their earnings) but there could be individuals still working due to specific waivers.
-On the other hand, there could be individuals working in the sectors not subject to the shutdown who are negatively affected and we are not able to identify them.
+Subject to the reliability of our identification of sectors subject to the shut-down, our scenario can be considered as an upper bound scenario in terms of individuals entitled to receive the benefits and hence the overall cost of the measures.
+We do assume that all individuals working in the sectors subject to the shut-down are negatively affected (i.e. they lose their earnings) while, in reality, there could be individuals still working due to specific waivers.
+At the same time, there could be individuals working in the sectors not subject to the shut-down who are negatively affected and we are not able to identify them.

-Simulated asst Entitlad
+Simulated cost Entitled

-% of annual Entitied

-Policy billion euros GDP thousands
+Policy billion euros % of GDP thousands

 Wage Supplementation Schemes 5.6 0.31 7,013

-- Figurative Social 0.16
+- Credited Social Contributions 2.8 0.16

-Contributions 2.8

 Lump sum transfer (600€) 1.4 0.08 2,360

 Lump sum transfer (100€) 0.5 0.03 4,962

 Mortgage subsidy 0.15 0.01 363